UC Management Skills Assessment Program (MSAP)

 Various locations may have more specific eligibility requirements.
 Contact your Location Coordinator for more information.

 Prospective participants must complete an online application that requires information regarding education, employment history, and a self statement.
 Your supervisor is required to complete a supporting statement before your application can be submitted for consideration.
 For information on your location's application deadlines, and screening and selection process, please contact your Location Coordinator.
-The online application will be made available when we resume accepting applications for upcoming programs.

 General Assessor Eligibility Requirements